danilobarion1986/danilobarion1986.github.io/_posts/2019-04-29-ruby-pills-dynamic-method-inclusion.markdown

 One thing that you should be aware of is that how much more you use this kind of Ruby features, your code can become too slow, so be careful!

-_Did you like this post?
-Did you already know about these module callbacks?_
+_Did you already know about these module callbacks?_

-_If you have any comments, suggestions or critics, post a comment below!_
+_Let me know if you liked this post!
+If you have any suggestions or critics, post a comment below!_